mdarif-k/learn-react/README.md

  - #### Configure Firebase
  #
+ First of all we need to inport firebase package into the App.js file.

  ```js
  import firebase from 'firebase';
  ```

- First of all we need to inport firebase package into the App.js file
+Then we need to initialize the firebase app in App.js file.

  ```js
 const firebaseConfig = {